serpious/Python/README.md

 # MP Semester 1 Programs
+# ASTHA YADAV - KIRORIMAL COLLEGE, DU - Physics Honors
-Assignment file with Python Codes for the "Recommended Programs" in Mathematical Physics in DU by ASTHA YADAV - KIRORIMAL COLLEGE, DU - Physics Honors
+Assignment file with Python Codes for the "Recommended Programs" in Mathematical Physics in DU

-If you copy this at all there will be repurcussions
+**If you copy this at all there will be repurcussions**

 INDEX: